-The mission of the New England Conservatory African American Student Union is to provide an open forum for Black and non-Black students who want to be more involved in the discussion about the Black experience.
+The purpose of the New England Conservatory Black Student Union is to provide an open forum for Black and non-Black students who want to be more involved in the discussion about the Black experience.
 We desire to create a safe space in which we are able to unify and educate not only ourselves, but the greater NEC community, about our rich, unique history and culture.
 Our focus is to find new ways to use our gifts to spread love, combat hate, and implement positive change in our community.
 We share our experiences, express our ideas, and cultivate our dreams through various forms of discussion, performances and outreach.

 NEC Christian Fellowship